tiagoAry15/Labseq-Sequence-Calculator/README.md

 By switching to an **iterative approach** and caching computed values, the application's performance improved by ~90%, and the occurrence of expected errors significantly decreased.

 ### 4. Usage of Concurrent Hash Map as Cache
+`ConcurrentHashMap` was a better choice for caching due to its built-in thread-safety.
+It allows multiple threads to safely access and modify the cache simultaneously without requiring external synchronization.
+Additionally, it is optimized for high concurrency, offering excellent read and write performance even under heavy load.